plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 At the device level, laptop and desktop users (68.2%) block Google Analytics more frequently than mobile and tablet users (49.9%).

-This makes sense especially considering how difficult it is to install an adblocker on the Chrome which is the most popular browser.
+This makes sense especially considering how difficult it is to install an adblocker on Chrome, the most popular browser.

 Device | Plausible | Google Analytics | Difference
 | ------ | ------ | ------ | ------